FanPu1/bioinformatics-hub/README.md

 console.log(sequence2);
 // console output: DKDKD
 ```

-### Retrive all sequences with Ids from the input sequence and return as a javascript object:
+User can retrive all sequences with Ids as a javascript object using the code below:
 ```
 const sequencesWithIds = bioInformaticsHub.getAllSequencesWithIds();
 console.log(sequencesWithIds);